 R prunifolium, the Plum Leaf Azalea – 4', -10F.
 It is a medium deciduous azalea found on the Georgia-Alabama border.
 The color ranges from orange-red to red, and occasionally orange or yellow.
 This species blooms very late, usually in late June or in July.
 First collected by R.M.
 Harper in 1913, R. prunifolium prefers more shade than most deciduous azaleas to prolong the flowers during hot summer months.

 R. vaseyi, pinkshell azalea – 4', -15F.
 It grows best in the moist soil bordering ponds in Zones 5-8, hardy to -10° F, where it grows 6 to 8 feet tall and bears 1 1/2-inch pink flowers in late spring to early summer.
 Its leaves turn red in autumn.
+It is resistant to powdery mildew.

 R. viscosum, swamp azalea – 6', -20F.
 Low, wet areas in Zones 3-8 suit this late-blooming plant which bears extraordinarily fragrant 1 1/2- to 2-inch white blossoms tinged with pink in midsummer on branches up to 9 feet tall.
 It is hardy to -20° F. The leaves turn orange or bronze red in the fall.
 [Return to Deciduous Azalea Species Index]